7 Types of Chiropractic Adjustments

 5. Activator Method

-To do the activator method, the chiropractor uses a special tool called an activator adjusting instrument to pinpoint targeted areas of the spine that may be in pain.
 One of the best benefits of this method is that the instrument pulses so quickly that people don’t have a chance to tense up as much as they might with other methods.
+It’s especially ideal for those nervous about traditional adjustments.

 6. Flexion-Distraction